dotimplement/HealthChain/CONTRIBUTING.md

 # Contributing
-> If you're reading this, you're early!
-We're still finalising our guidelines as this is an early release so please [drop us a message](https://discord.gg/jG4UWCUh) instead!
->

 First of all, thank you for being interested in contributing to HealthChain, we welcome contributions of all kinds!
 Listed below are some of the ways you can get involved.